Students with Disabilities

 The steps to receive test accommodations

 If you have a documented disability, you may be eligible for accommodations on SAT Program tests.
-Arrangements can be made if you need accommodations such as: wheelchair accessibility; preferential seating; special test formats such as Braille or large print; written copy of spoken directions; or other accommodations.
-Visit our Services for Students with Disabilities (SSD) student page for information about accommodations, the request process and required documentation.
+Visit our Services for Students with Disabilities (SSD) site for information about accommodations, the request process, and required documentation.
+If you’ve already been approved by SSD to take the PSAT/NMSQT or AP Exams with accommodations, you don’t need to submit a second request.

 To receive test accommodations, you need to:

-If you choose to register by mail, include a copy of your Eligibility Letter with your registration and payment.
+If registering for the SAT online, enter your SSD Eligibility Code when prompted.
+If registering by mail, include a copy of your SSD Eligibility Letter in the envelope with your SAT registration form.

-For further information, ask your counselor or visit our SSD student page.
+For further information, ask your counselor or visit our Services for Students with Disabilities (SSD) site.